Upload new images. The image library for this site will open in a new window.

 Open the image pane in this body section.
 Click in the image pane to select an image from the image library.

 Open the video pane in this body section.
 Click in the video pane to embed a video.
 Click ? for step-by-step instructions.

 Remove the image from the media panel.
 This does not delete the image from the library.

 30 PHIL credits minimum; 45 PHIL credits maximum.

 Courses with multicultural content include PHIL 204 World Religions, PHIL 208 Introduction to Jewish Philosophy, PHIL 210 Women and Religion, PHIL 216 Introduction to Feminist Theory, PHIL 307 Black Thought and Philosophy, PHIL 309 Indian Religion and Philosophy, PHIL 310 Chinese Religion and Philosophy, PHIL 327 Race, Gender, Science, PHIL335 Buddhist Philosophy, and PHIL 337 Daoist Thought

-* PHIL 305 can be used to satisfy either the requirement in Epistemology or the requirement in Metaphysics, but not both.
+*Note that PHIL 305 can be used to satisfy either the requirement in Epistemology or the requirement in Metaphysics, but not both.
 A student who takes PHIL 305 must take at least one additional course from one of those two categories.